 We can point out that some of the data in the pro forma document is not final and may still be changed before the final approval of the delivery.
 This is what sets it apart from the typical invoice.
 For example, this may concern the number of products or varieties of its models.
 After clarifying all the data, a final invoice is created and sent to the customer/buyer.

-We can conclude that the invoice issued by the seller indicates the buyer’s obligation to pay for the goods in accordance with the conditions specified in the contract (does not apply to prepaid deliveries).
+We can conclude that the invoice issued by the seller indicates the buyer’s obligation to pay for the goods following the conditions specified in the contract (does not apply to prepaid deliveries).
 The pro forma invoice, though, does not contain a requirement to pay the amount specified in it.

 Author: Charles Lutwidge